Early voting continues to soar as Texas passes total turnout from 2016

 Statewide, Texas voter turnout has topped 53 percent.
 More than 8 million Texans have voted early in person, and more than 947,000 have voted by mail, data from the secretary of state’s office shows.

+The explosion in turnout could ease the burden on election officials in dealing with lines, equipment glitches and other potential problems that could arise on Nov.
+3, experts said.

+“One of the terrific things about people voting before is it will reduce pressure on the election system on Election Day,” said Mark Lindeman, interim co-director of Verified Voting, a nonpartisan election security organization.
+He compared the early turnout to the goal of “flattening the curve” in the coronavirus pandemic to avoid overloading hospitals.
+“That’s exactly what Texas has done.
+Those early voters — they’ve benefited themselves and the people behind them.”

-The only other state to exceed total turnout from 2016 so far is Hawaii, where 457,000 people have cast ballots so far.
+The only other state to exceed total 2016 turnout so far is Hawaii, where 457,000 people have cast ballots to date.

 But others could approach that threshold soon.
 In 10 states — including the battlegrounds of North Carolina, Arizona, Florida, Georgia and Nevada — early voting has surpassed 80 percent of the total turnout from 2016, data from the states and the Elections Project shows.